Zubair-droid/react-keeper/README.md

 A google keep clone web app for making notes to keep.

 # Overview
-A Dynamically stored notes with a single title and precise line of words for the context to remember about.
+Functions as notes to store activities and important dates with a single title and precise line of words for the context as a  reminder.

 # Implementation
 *Built with the massive help of react.js features like react components, mapping the data to the placeholders,